Big Bang Nucleosynthesis constraints on $f(T,L_m)$ gravity: Big Bang Nucleosynthesis

 and

 The numerical best fit for $^7Li$ abundance \cite{Steigman:2012ve,Steigman:2007xt} is obtained as

-The observational constraint on the lithium abundance is $Y_{p}=1.6\pm 0.3$ \cite{Fields:2019pfx}.
+The observational constraint on the lithium abundance is $Y_{Li}=1.6\pm 0.3$ \cite{Fields:2019pfx}.
 This constrains $Z$ in the range

 The observed value for the lithium abundance is $(2.4-4.3)$ times lower than the predicted value in the standard $\Lambda$CDM BBN.
 This result is unexpected as the $\eta_{10}$ parameter successfully fits the abundance of $D$ and $^4 He$.
 Hence, the Lithium constrain for the $Z$ parameter \eqref{Li_constrain} does not overlap with constraints for the other light elements \eqref{D_constrain} \eqref{He_constrain}.
-This discrepancy is known as the Lithium Problem \cite{Fields:2011zzb}.
+This discrepancy is known as the Lithium Problem \cite{Fields:2011zzb}. {Because of this, we will not consider Lithium to constraint the models.
+Moreover, an analysis intended to address the Lithium Problem is outside the scope of this work.}

-\subsection{BBN constraints on $f(T,L_m)$ gravity}
+\section{BBN constraints on $f(T,L_m)$ gravity}

 Our methodology proceeds as follows: First, we derive the modified Friedmann equation corresponding to each model under consideration, which encodes the impact of the extra degrees of freedom introduced by the theory.
-Next, we determine the allowed parameter space $(\alpha,\beta)$ by imposing observational bounds, both from deviations in the freeze-out temperature and from the $Z$-constraints associated with the primordial abundances of the light elements studied in this work.
-Finally, we superimpose the four distinct constraint regions obtained and identify their intersection, which defines the viable parameter regime for each model consistent with BBN observations.
+Next, we determine the allowed parameter space by imposing observational bounds, both from deviations in the freeze-out temperature and from the $Z$-constraints associated with the primordial abundances of the light elements studied in this work.
+It is worth emphasizing that the different BBN constraints used here do not play identical roles.
+The deuterium and ${}^4{\rm He}$ bounds on $Z\equiv H/H_{\rm GR}$ provide abundance-level constraints on the modified expansion rate, whereas the freeze-out bound constrains the local shift of the weak decoupling temperature.
+We therefore impose them as complementary consistency requirements rather than as statistically independent likelihoods.
+In the benchmark models considered below, the freeze-out condition turns out a posteriori to be the most restrictive constraint on the parameter space.
+Nevertheless, the deuterium and ${}^4{\rm He}$ bands are retained explicitly because this hierarchy is model- and parameter-dependent and because they verify that the freeze-out-allowed region is also compatible with the observationally inferred light-element abundances.
+Thus, the final allowed regions should be interpreted as the intersection of necessary BBN consistency conditions, with the freeze-out bound providing the dominant cut for the specific benchmarks studied here.

-For the first model, we consider a quadratic torsion modification, analogous to a Starobinsky-type extension, together with a power-law dependence on the matter Lagrangian characterized by the exponent $\nu$.
-In this framework, the parameters $\alpha$ and $\beta$ carry dimensions of mass and mass squared, respectively, while $\nu$ is a dimensionless constant.
-The corresponding modified Friedmann equation for this model is given by